bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ### 2. Read Input File into a DataFrame

-Choose the input file you would like to perform sentiment analysis on.
-In machine learning, we have a *training* and a *testing* phase.
-We trained our model with the amazon data (which we converted to a .csv).
-We can perform testing (actually evaluating new data and seeing how accurate our trained model is) with the yelp dataset.
+We trained our model with the amazon data, so let's test how well the model performs by testing it with the yelp dataset.

-In order to read into a DataFrame and establish the columns more easily, we converted the yelp dataset into a csv (as we did with the amazon data).

 ```CSharp
 DataFrame df = spark.Read().Csv(<Path to yelp data set>);